 postconf smtpd_sasl_type=dovecot postconf smtpd_sasl_path=private/auth postconf smtpd_sasl_auth_enable=yes

 This enables SMTP authentication and tells Postfix that it can talk to Dovecot through a socket file located at /var/spool/postfix/private/auth.
 Do you remember that Postfix runs in a sandboxed chroot directory?
 That’s at /var/spool/postfix.
-It cannot access any files outside of that directory.
-But fortunately in a previous section you edited the /etc/dovecot/conf.d/10-master.conf file and made Dovecot place a socket file into /var/spool/postfix/private/auth to allow communication from Postfix.
+So we configured Dovecot to put a socket into that directory to allow communication with Postfix.

 The following settings enable encryption, define the key and certificate and enforce that authentication must only occur over encrypted connections:

-postconf smtpd_tls_security_level=may postconf smtpd_tls_auth_only=yes postconf smtpd_tls_cert_file=/etc/letsencrypt/live/webmail.example.org/fullchain.pem postconf smtpd_tls_key_file=/etc/letsencrypt/live/webmail.example.org/privkey.pem postconf smtp_tls_security_level=may
+postconf smtpd_tls_security_level=may postconf smtpd_tls_auth_only=yes postconf smtpd_tls_cert_file=/etc/ssl/certs/mailserver.pem postconf smtpd_tls_key_file=/etc/ssl/private/mailserver.pem

-Note #1: In the past you may have configured your smtpd_recipient_restrictions to restrict relaying to authenticated users.
-Postfix nowadays has setting called “smtpd_relay_restrictions” that deals with relaying requests in the “RCPT TO” phase of the SMTP dialog.
-So essentially it works like the good old “smtpd_recipient_restrictions” but is checked first. smtpd_relay_restrictions has a reasonable default so authenticated relaying works automatically.
+In previous versions of the ISPmail guide you also needed to set the smtpd_recipient_restrictions to restrict relaying to authenticated users.
+Fortunately the new version of Postfix in Jessie (2.11) has better defaults.
+Postfix offers a new setting called “smtpd_relay_restrictions” that deals with relaying requests in the “RCPT TO” phase of the SMTP dialog.
+So essentially it works like the “smtpd_recipient_restrictions” but is checked first.
+And as the smtpd_relay_restrictions have a reasonable default we don’t have to add anything to make authenticated relaying work.

 Although emails may still get delivered unencrypted from other servers we should make sure that users don’t accidentally (or out of ignorance) send their passwords unencrypted over the internet.
-That’s what we enforce “smtpd_tls_auth_only=yes”.
-Now our users should be safe.
+That’s what we enforce using “smtpd_tls_auth_only=yes”.
+Now we should be safe.

 How SMTP authentication works